danieljcave/p3-battleship/README.md

 ## **Milestone Project 3 for Code Institute Full Stack Software Development.**
 ### Author - Daniel Cave

-Battleships is a fully designed back-end Python based terminal game which has been created and running on a terminal hosted on Heroku.
+Battleships is a fully designed back-end Python-based terminal game which has been created and running on a terminal hosted on Heroku.

-The Battleship game follows the standard practice of the user guessing a location of the opponents battleships to sink and win the game.
-The Python based game is design and used in a terminal location using the rows and colums to guess the oppents battleship locations to then sink and win.
+The Battleship game follows the standard practice of the user guessing the location of the opponent's battleships to sink and win the game.
+The Python-based game is designed and used in a terminal location using the rows and columns to guess the opponent's battleship locations to then sink and win.

 Live version of the game avalible on Heroku - <a href="https://p3-battleship-dc-6afed2473960.herokuapp.com/">Click Here!</a>